Remod-org/DronePatrol/README.md

     - /md status -- Show current status/position
     - /rd -- Spawn a road drone (normally would respawn on its own).
 Requires RoadFinder plugin.
     - /rd status -- Show current status/position
     - /fd PLAYERNAME -- Spawns a drone to follow a named player.
-The drone will be named SPY{PLAYERNAME} <- Note that drone/CCTV names cannot contain special characters.
+The drone will be named:
+        SPY{PLAYERNAME} <- Note that drone/CCTV names cannot contain
+    special characters.
 So, a drone set to follow me would be SPYRFC1920, for example.
     - /fd DRONENAME kill -- Attempt to kill that drone
     - /ringd status -- Show current status/position